-After the whole ordeal, I began to think about how I could change my child’s way of thinking.
-I began to wonder if it was possible to turn the holiday into a time of giving?Would my four year old understand that she already has “Christmas” everyday- and that other children lived their lives very differently than her.
+After one of Isabella’s near-death-experiences in FAO Schwarz, we began to think about how we could change our child’s way of thinking.
+Could we turn the holidays into a time where Isabella would be encouraged to give rather than to receive?Would our four year old understand that she already has “Christmas” everyday- and that other children lived their lives very differently than her.